sigmike/quadrature/README.md

 Then you can run the command line version:

-    ./extract_amendments.rb <odt file> >result.mediawiki
+    ruby extract_amendments.rb your_document.odt >result.mediawiki

 Or you can use the web server :

-Run the server with `ruby server.rb` and go to http://localhost:4567/.
+Run the server with `ruby server.rb` (or `rerun server.rb`) and go to http://localhost:4567/

 Then select your odt file and submit.
 Your browser should display the mediawiki text to copy/paste.